nextstrain/docs.nextstrain.org/src/reference/glossary.rst

       - ``flu_seasonal_h3n2_ha_2y_tree.json``
       - ``flu_seasonal_h3n2_ha_2y_tip-frequencies.json``

       Some phylogenetic workflows produce a single, synonymous dataset, like Zika.
-Others, like seasonal flu, produce m
+Others, like seasonal flu, produce many datasets.
       The phylogenetic dataset is often considered the primary dataset in a pathogen repository (e.g. "the Zika dataset" typically means "the phylogenetic dataset from the Zika pathogen repository").